 Fortunella margarita 'Nagami'Item #2560 USDA Hardiness Zone: 9 - 10

-This small tree loads its dense branches with bright orange, delicate, tart tasting oval fruit, appearing fall through mid-winter.
-The rind is sweet and therefore usually eaten whole.
+This small tree loads its dense branches with bright orange, delicate, tart tasting oval fruit, fall through midwinter.
+The rind is sweet and therefore the fruit is usually eaten whole.
 Very ornamental in containers or indoors in bright light.
 Evergreen.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
 Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.